CagilDisbudak/Platform-Runner/README.md

 # Platform-Runner

-The User character and NPCs cannot move in Unity and start to go backwards, but as this situation increases the speed of the characters, there is no such situation in the game engine.
+The User's character and NPCs cannot move in Unity and start to go backwards, but as this situation increases the speed of the characters, there is no such situation in the game engine.

 But when we build the game, such a bug does not appear as an apk file.